Michael Massey Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to surrender 180 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to surrender 181 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- Houck (3-8) gets the starting nod for the Red Sox in his 16th start of the season.
-He has a 4.93 ERA in 76 2/3 innings pitched, with 70 strikeouts.
+- Sale gets the start for the Red Sox, his 16th of the season.
+He is 5-3 with a 4.75 ERA and 96 strikeouts through 77 2/3 innings pitched.

-- His last time out came on Sunday against the Los Angeles Dodgers, when the right-hander threw four innings, surrendering one earned run while allowing five hits.
+- In his last appearance on Monday against the Houston Astros, the lefty went 4 2/3 innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.